Buying My First Hookah:

 Main Differences Between Modern Hookah Pipes

 Hookah pipes are simple systems, so it's not hard for anyone to jump into the market with a new design.
 What sets the good pipes apart is the quality of the materials used and how they're assembled for a clean, even look that does not start falling apart after a few months.
 The draw is also important, as it affects how easy it is to pull smoke through the pipe.
-Some people like a wide open draw, while others prefer something more restricted.
+Some people like a wide-open draw, while others prefer something more restricted.
 As a beginner, it won't matter too much, but it's good to know the differences between pipes to make a wise decision.

 Price usually dictates the material quality and number of features each model offers.
 But don't get swayed by a high price tag - some brands charge more for aesthetics.
 So as long as you know what to look for, you'll be able to tell the difference between what fits your needs and what's just an added bonus.

-For example, Steamulation hookahs are more expensive due to their draw-altering features, but there are cheaper hookahs that use the same grade of stainless steel.
 Dschinni hookahs use higher grades of stainless steel and more durable glass bases, but they don't have as many features.
 Kaloud hookahs use less expensive materials like silicone and acrylic, but they justify their price with patented smoke filtration systems and visually appealing aesthetics.

 What Materials To Look For In A Hookah